Lawn Aeration Benefits

 After aeration water your lawn.
 You will noticed your lawn will be riddled with small plugs pulled from the soil.
 Give it a week or two for those plugs to break apart and disappear into the lawn.
 On compacted soils and lawns with slopes, you should see an immediate difference in water puddling and runoff after irrigation or rainfall.

 You should see some improvements with your lawn grass growth.
-Aerating annually does keep your soil maintained along with following a fertilization schedule.
+Aerating annually does keep your soil maintained.
+Part of good lawn maintenance is following aeration with a fertilization schedule that will promote growth and strengthen grass in your lawn.

 I like writing articles specializing in gardening topics related to Texas lawn care, landscaping, planting and more…